 Try snowboarding while holding a watermelon.
 Impossible, right?
 This extra bulk can easily cause imbalance and make you very clumsy.

-It’s not just the physical injury risk that you should take into consideration.
+It’s not just the physical injury risk that you should consider.

-Even if you fall and don’t get hurt, the shock of falling may cause problems with your pregnancy, including premature birth.
+Even if you fall and don’t get hurt, the shock of falling can cause problems with your pregnancy, including premature birth.

-Moreover, pregnant women’s lung capacity is smaller because the growing baby pushes the diaphragm up, decreasing room for your lungs to expand.
+Moreover, pregnant women’s lung capacity is smaller due to the growing baby pushing up the diaphragm, decreasing room for your lungs to expand.